I Take Back What I Said About Bloodborne

 You could point to years of playing Demon’s Souls and Dark Souls over and over.
 You could point to various other preferences of mine when it comes to combat rhythm.
 Bloodborne challenged me in ways I simply could not understand or accept at the time.
 The rhythm and pace of the fighting, as well as the way in which weaknesses were not as obviously disclosed, did not click with me and I got extremely frustrated, quickly.

 Perhaps the most frustrating aspect of Bloodborne was the concept of Visceral Attacks.
-We’ll get to some of those issue later, but when I first played it, I just could not figure it out.
+We’ll get to some of those issues later, but when I first played it, I just could not figure it out.
 The fact that the game seemed to reward you so much for these dramatic attacks made me want to engage with the mechanic.
 However, I could not learn the timing for a lot of the enemies or understand which enemies even permitted the attack in the first place.
 When I grew tired of trying to learn it and being forced to farm for bullets, I practically gave up on it altogether and just used a big two-handed sword to handle encounters, negating the guns’ purpose entirely.

 Bloodborne Screenshot 2020-01-15 17-08-16.png

-This time around, I deliberately made a skill-based character for the purposes of learning the process of parrying people with guns.
+This time around, I deliberately made a skill-based character for the purpose of learning the process of parrying people with guns.
 After only a few hours, I got used to the mechanics and suddenly understood the satisfying nature of the attacks.
-When you are down on resources, close to death, nothing is quite as satisfying as perfectly timing the counter attack, ripping the bloody soul out of a foe to secure your safety, and hearing that ominous scream of Bloodborne’s chime.
-In the past couple weeks, I’ve become a thousand times better at parries than I was when I first reviewed the game.
+When you are down on resources, close to death, nothing is quite as satisfying as perfectly timing the counterattack, ripping the bloody soul out of a foe to secure your safety, and hearing that ominous scream of Bloodborne’s chime.
+In the past couple of weeks, I’ve become a thousand times better at parries than I was when I first reviewed the game.
 With the distance I’ve taken from the Dark Souls games, I was able to adapt to the Bloodborne rhythm and it’s helped with my playstyle immensely.

-Last thing I’ll mention is that, even though I liked all the weapon designs of Bloodborne, I didn’t engage with many of them my first time around.
-Part of this was because of how the combat mechanics just didn’t go with the playstyle I was trying to force upon my experience.
+The last thing I’ll mention is that, even though I liked all the weapon designs of Bloodborne, I didn’t engage with many of them the first time around.
+Part of this was because how the combat mechanics just didn’t go with the playstyle I was trying to force upon my experience.
 For instance, many of the weapons didn’t seem to stagger the enemies enough.
 As I mentioned, I chose the big sword that everyone uses at some point and just stuck with the two-handed stance for most of the game because I could do enough damage to most enemies before they got a chance to hit me.

 Bloodborne Screenshot 2020-01-15 17-05-36.png

 Having come back to the game and forcing myself to try different combat styles with various weapons, I’ve engaged with more of the weapons’ abilities.
 For example, I never really utilized the “transform attacks” last time, which are a crucial part of the combat for most of the weapons.
 The big sword I used before had extremely slow and impractical transform attacks and I never wanted to use the other form of it anyway, so I missed out on a significant portion of the combat.
 It doesn’t seem like a big deal, but this single attack mechanic greatly affects the formula of combat and its flow.
-They do significantly more damage, and the rate and angle at which they’re performed is often a bit slower, which forces you to consider the right moment to use them in the middle of a fight.
+They do significantly more damage, and the rate and angle at which they’re performed are often a bit slower, which forces you to consider the right moment to use them in the middle of a fight.
 The simple idea of a transform attack adds an extra layer to the combat strategy that is sorely lacking in the early Dark Souls games.
 Now that I grasp Bloodborne’s madness, I actually find it difficult to go back to that big sword to which I clung so desperately before.

 Chalice Dungeons

 I still stand by a fair amount of my criticisms towards the chalice dungeons, but I wanted to briefly take back one that I had launched at Bloodborne in my review.
-I had complained about their boring, repetitive nature and had argued that if they were procedurally-generated, that would have justified their design a bit more.
+I had complained about their boring, repetitive nature and had argued that if they were procedurally generated, that would have justified their design a bit more.
 What do I mean by that?
 For those who don’t know, procedural generation, in video game terms, is when you take a bunch of interchangeable parts and let the application’s algorithm rearrange and assemble the pieces to create a unique experience for the player, every time.
 Examples of this include No Man’s Sky, Spore, Spelunky, Rogue Legacy, etc.

 Bloodborne Screenshot 2020-01-15 17-10-06.png